Elephants – The Need For Their Survival elementary lesson plans:

 Class Fundraisers For Elephants

-The Elephanatics Fundraising Kit is specially designed for anyone wanting to have fun and help save elephants!
+The Elephanatics Elephant Education Fundraising Kit is specially designed for anyone wanting to have fun and help save elephants!
 Included in the kit are instructions and resources to help give direction when starting a fundraiser.
-Take a look a the introductory letter from the kits, or contact us here to get your own free kit.
+Take a look at the Introductory Letter and contact us here to get your own free downloadable kit.